 Not only did the colours provide great associations, they brightened up often potentially dull grammar exercises.

-If you do decide to use this colour coding system, plan out what colours are going to represent which tense before you embark on this so you don’t start repeating colours.
+If you do decide to use colours to organise your grammar system, plan out what colours are going to represent which tense before you embark on this method so you don’t start repeating colours.

-In addition to helping the students, it helps you as a teacher, because it’s easier to file and find worksheets later because of the colours.
+In addition to helping the students, it helps you as a teacher since it’s easier to file and find worksheets later because of the colours you have assigned to each tense.

-If you don’t have time to create your own chart and want the one down below – you can find it here and adapt it if you wish.
+If you don’t have time to create your own chart and want the one above – you can find it here and adapt it if you wish.

-If you are interested in finding out more about how to quickly and easily recognise and help struggling students, join other teachers and professionals and check out my free 26-page handbook.
+If you are interested in finding out more about how to quickly and easily recognise and help struggling students and check if your lessons are ‘memory friendly’, join other teachers and professionals and check out and download the latest supporting FREE how-to guides and toolkits and other resources.

 Copyright Lesley Lanir.
 Contact the author to obtain permission for republication.